Our lawyers are handling AFFF firefighting foam lawsuits around the country.

 We now have a trial date for the Tier 2 Group A bellwether trials, which is set to begin on October 6, 2025.
 So, what’s next?

 The overarching question is when do the defendants want to settle this case?
 Before or after Daubert?
 For defendants, the upside of waiting until after Daubert is knocking out cases.
 But it is really unlikely that defendants win.
-If they pursue a global AFFF settlement before Daubert, the upside for them is that the experts have not yet been approved.
-So opt-outs and future plaintiffs would have a tougher hill to climb in Round 2 post-settlement AFFF lawsuits.
+If they pursue a global AFFF settlement before Daubert, the upside is that the experts have not yet been approved.

-The latter strategy is probably the smarter play but 3M is the ringleader of this defense and it skews toward believing the false hope generated by its lawyers and going for broke.
+The latter strategy is probably the smarter play, but 3M is the ringleader of this defense.
+It skews toward believing the false hope generated by its lawyers and going for broke.

 The court has issued a new case management order for the personal injury bellwether trial pool cases, laying out the timeline for discovery, expert witness disclosures, and trial preparations.
 This gives us a clearer picture of the path ahead to push these cases closer to trial and, hopefully, a global AFFF settlement before that first trial.

 For Tier 2 Group A cases, the parties will continue fact-finding efforts until December 16, 2024, with strict limits on additional discovery requests.
 They will also coordinate non-party depositions during this period.
-After the discovery phase, both plaintiffs and defendants will exchange expert witness reports, with expert depositions set to conclude by May 14, 2025.
-The trial date for the first Group A cases is scheduled for October 6, 2025.
+After the discovery phase, plaintiffs and defendants will exchange expert witness reports, with expert depositions set to conclude by May 14, 2025.
+The first Group A cases trial is scheduled for October 6, 2025.

 Meanwhile, the parties will negotiate which Group A cases should proceed to trial, with decisions on trial designations and motions due by April 2025.
 Any summary judgment or Daubert motions must be filed by June 6, 2025, with responses and replies due by July.
 (We explain Daubert motions in the September 1 update below.)